(Full time) 2020 start

 Assessment

-You’ll be assessed using a range of techniques including case studies, technical reports, presentations, in-class tests, assignments and exams.
+You’ll be assessed using a range of techniques which may include case studies, technical reports, group work, presentations, in-class tests, assignments and exams.
 Optional modules may also use alternative assessment methods.

 Applying, fees and funding